ggerganov/ggml/docs/gguf.md

 Other tokenizers may be used, but are not necessarily standardized.
 They may be executor-specific.
 They will be documented here as they are discovered/further developed.

 - `tokenizer.rwkv.world: string`: a RWKV World tokenizer, like [this](https://github.com/BlinkDL/ChatRWKV/blob/main/tokenizer/rwkv_vocab_v20230424.txt).
 This text file should be included verbatim.
+- `tokenizer.chat_template : string`: a Jinja template that specifies the input format expected by the model.
+For more details see: <https://huggingface.co/docs/transformers/main/en/chat_templating>

 ### Computation graph